-When it comes to viruses, although a Mac is far more secure than a Windows machine in general, but there are still numerous cyber threats that can put your data at risk.
+When it comes to viruses, although a Mac is less susceptible than a Windows machine in general, there are still numerous cyber threats that can put your data at risk.
 One of the most common scenarios where your Mac may be at risk from cybercriminals is when logging on to a public Wi-Fi network.

 Even though your Mac’s internal security features can protect you from internet-based viruses, it can’t stop someone from hijacking your browsing session and stealing sensitive information.
 A good VPN will encrypt your data, enabling you to operate with anonymity and making it very difficult for a malicious actor to intercept your traffic.

 We all want to be able to stream the latest TV shows – regardless of where we’re based – and a good streaming VPN will enable you to do just that.
 Some sites, and consequently shows, are only available in certain jurisdictions, so you’ll usually have to wait until they are available in your own area before you can enjoy them.

 However, by rerouting your internet traffic through a server based elsewhere in the world, a VPN can make it appear as though you are accessing content from a valid jurisdiction.
 For example, it could enable you to watch a show on US Netflix whilst in the UK, or catch up on a series from BBC iPlayer when stateside.

 Not all VPNs perform as quickly and efficiently as others.
 When deciding on a VPN, you need to take into consideration whether or not your internet speed will be affected.

 A VPN sends your web traffic to multiple servers through encrypted pathways, and that can result in latency.
 Opt for a proven fast VPN service and you can mitigate this issue altogether and browse at the speeds you’re used to.